 Avoid overheating an empty frying pan

-An empty frying pan on high heat with nothing in it to fry will instead cook the coating.
-A tip to see when the pan is ready is to add oil or butter before heating it.
-This gives you an indication of when the pan is hot enough to start frying.
-Put the food in the pan as soon as the oil or butter has heated up to avoid overheating the pan.
+An empty frying pan on high heat with nothing in it to cook will instead cook the coating.
+A tip to know when the pan is ready is to add oil or butter before heating it.
+This gives you an indication of when the pan is hot enough to start cooking.
+Add the food to the pan as soon as the oil or butter has heated to avoid overheating the pan.

 Cleaning your frying pan